bartbutenaers/node-red-contrib-ui-web-push/README.md

 A typical use case of this flow is sending an image captured by an IP camera, when an intruder has been detected.
 By including the image inside the notification, to quickly determine whether there is a real alarm or not (without having to search for the video footage inside your system).

 *Rule of thumb: Make sure useful information about the event is being send inside the message.
 This way the information of the event will also be pushed to the client, to avoid that the user needs to collect the information manually inside the dashboard application.*

+Thanks to Shutterstock for this royality free [image](https://www.shutterstock.com/image-photo/funny-childlike-burglar-bandit-puts-hands-330700175)!

 ### Show button(s) inside the notification